 Best Receiving Blankets and Swaddles

-Parents love that these are great quality for the price, and beyond swaddling the baby, the have so many uses.
+Parents love that these are great quality for the price, and beyond swaddling the baby, they have so many uses.
 Even after being washed daily for a month, they are still soft.

 This blanket combines traditionally soft muslin with bamboo for a luxurious feeling receiving blanket.
 These also make excellent swaddle blankets!
 This mom swears by these blankets even after two years of constant use.